signmotion/id_gen/README.md

 ## 🙋‍♀️🙋‍♂️Welcome

+If you encounter any problems, feel free to [open an issue](https://github.com/signmotion/id_gen/issues).
+If you feel the package is missing a feature, please [raise a ticket](https://github.com/signmotion/id_gen/issues) on Github and I'll look into it.
 Requests and suggestions are warmly welcome.
+Danke!

 Contributions are what make the open-source community such a great place to learn, create, take a new skills, and be inspired.